Extension of Dynamic Network Biomarker using the propensity score method: Simulation of causal effects on variance and correlation coefficient

-\begin{itemize} \item \textbf{Scenario 1: No Confounding, Homoscedastic Error} \\ The exposure variable $X$ is generated independently of the confounders $Z_1$, $Z_2$, and $Z_3$, and the outcome variable $Y_i$ is unaffected by $Z_1$, $Z_2$, and $Z_3$.
+\begin{itemize} \item \textbf{Scenario 1.1: No Confounding, Homoscedastic Error} \\ The exposure variable $X$ is generated independently of the confounders $Z_1$, $Z_2$, and $Z_3$, and the outcome variable $Y_{[j]}$ is unaffected by $Z_1$, $Z_2$, and $Z_3$ ($j = A, B$).
 In addition, the error variance $\sigma^2$ is constant.
 This scenario represents an idealized setting that mimics a completely randomized design.

-\item \textbf{Scenario 2: Confounding Present, Homoscedastic Error} \\ In this setting, $X$ is influenced by $Z_1$, $Z_2$, and $Z_3$, and $Y_i$ is also affected by $Z_1$, $Z_2$, and $Z_3$, leading to confounding.
+\item \textbf{Scenario 1.2: Confounding Present, Homoscedastic Error} \\ In this setting, $X$ is influenced by $Z_1$, $Z_2$, and $Z_3$, and $Y_{[j]}$ is also affected by $Z_1$, $Z_2$, and $Z_3$, leading to confounding.
 However, the error variance remains constant, indicating that variability in the observed outcomes is not dependent on $Z_1$, $Z_2$, and $Z_3$.

-\item \textbf{Scenario 3: Confounding Present, Heteroscedastic Error} \\ Both $X$ and $Y_i$ are influenced by the confounders $Z_1$, $Z_2$, and $Z_3$, and in addition, the error variance varies depending on $Z_1$, $Z_2$, and $Z_3$, introducing heteroscedasticity.
+\item \textbf{Scenario 1.3: Confounding Present, Heteroscedastic Error} \\ Both $X$ and $Y_{[j]}$ are influenced by the confounders $Z_1$, $Z_2$, and $Z_3$, and in addition, the error variance varies depending on $Z_1$, $Z_2$, and $Z_3$, introducing heteroscedasticity.
 This scenario reflects realistic variability observed in biomarkers and other clinical measures.

-\item \textbf{Scenario 4: No Confounding, Heteroscedastic Error} \\ While there is no confounding between $X$ and $Y_i$, the error variance of $Y_i$ depends on $Z_1$, $Z_2$, and $Z_3$, creating a heteroscedastic structure.
-Although a rare case in clinical studies, this scenario is included to explore the possibility that confounders affect variance estimation without influencing the mean. \end{itemize}
+\item \textbf{Scenario 1.4: No Confounding, Heteroscedastic Error} \\ While there is no confounding between $X$ and $Y_{[j]}$, the error variance of $Y_{[j]}$ depends on $Z_1$, $Z_2$, and $Z_3$, creating a heteroscedastic structure.
+Although a rare case in clinical studies, this scenario is included to explore the possibility that confounders affect variance estimation without influencing the mean. \end{itemize} Table 1 summarizes the combinations of each scenario and parameter values.